 - Anvilicious: About everything from honesty to sportsmanship to proper piano technique.

-Anti-Climax Boss - The final duel between Rob and the main villain is ridiculous and uninteresting.
-It starts with Vultor kidnapping the moose child at the dam and leaving him on a rock in the middle of ankle-deep watercloseby the heroes and ends with Vultor losing control of his flight in a snowstorm.
+- Anti-Climax Boss: The final duel between Rob and the main villain is ridiculous and uninteresting.
+It starts with him kidnapping the moose child at the dam and leaving him on a rock in the middle of ankle-deep water close to the heroes and ends with Vultor losing control of his flight in a snowstorm.

-Designated Hero - Rob constantly misses opportunities to stop the Jackals throughout the movie, and only directly stops like two of them by the time the movie's over.
+- Designated Hero: Rob constantly misses opportunities to stop the Jackals throughout the movie, and only directly stops about two of them by the time the movie's over.

-Ham and Cheese - Kenneth Mars deserves credit for taking this route as Vultor.
-His performance is possibly the only remotely enjoyable thing about this movie.
+- Ham and Cheese: Kenneth Mars deserves credit for taking this route as the Big Bad Walt; his performance is the only thing everyone remotely enjoys about this movie.